-During 2019, no member of the Compensation Committee served as one of our officers, former officers, or employees.
-During 2019, none of our named executive officers served as a member of the compensation committee of any other entity, one of whose executive officers served as a member of our Board of Directors or Compensation Committee, and none of our named executive officers served as a member of the Board of Directors of any other entity, one of whose executive officers served as a member of our Compensation Committee.
+During 2021, no member of the Compensation Committee served as one of our officers, former officers, or employees.
+During 2021, none of our named executive officers served as a member of the compensation committee of any other entity, one of whose executive officers served as a member of our Board of Directors or Compensation Committee, and none of our named executive officers served as a member of the Board of Directors of any other entity, one of whose executive officers served as a member of our Compensation Committee.

-2019 Stockholder Advisory Vote
+Stockholder Advisory Vote

 Each year, we hold a non-binding advisory stockholder vote on the compensation program for our named executive officers.
-At our annual stockholder meetings held in 2017, 2018 and 2019, our stockholders approved, on an advisory basis, the compensation of our named executive officers.
-In evaluating our compensation arrangements in late 2018 (and most recently for 2019 year-end bonuses), we considered the support of our stockholders of our compensation arrangements and objectives.
+At our annual stockholder meetings held in 2017, 2018, 2019, 2020, and 2021, our stockholders approved, on an advisory basis, the compensation of our named executive officers.
+In evaluating our compensation arrangements for 2021 year-end bonuses, we considered the support of our stockholders of our compensation arrangements and objectives.
 As a result, our Compensation Committee retains our general approach to executive compensation and continues to apply the same general principles and philosophy as in the prior fiscal years in determining executive compensation.
 Our Compensation Committee values the opinions of our stockholders and will take our stockholders' opinions into account when making compensation decisions for the members of our executive team, including the named executive officers.